Milton Friedman: A Theory of the Consumption Function

+A Monetary History of the United States

+A Monetary History of the United States, which he co-authored with Anna J. Schwartz, was the second major book published by Milton Friedman, released in 1963.
+In this book, Friedman discusses how the changes in the money supply caused major economic crises.
+Friedman and Schwartz used historical data and economic analysis to demonstrate that large changes in the money supply affected the U.S. economy significantly.
+They further asserted that changes in the money supply can lead to adverse consequences, and good monetary policies are essential for achieving economic stability.
+In the book, the authors explained the role of the Federal Reserve in the Great Depression.
+They claimed that the Federal Reserve's policy of responding to the supposed imperatives of the Gold Standard was unnecessarily conservative and that the consequent failure to maintain a stable supply of money caused deflation between 1930 and 1933, driving many commercial banks to fail, and was the main reason the Great Depression occurred.
+This book changed the way economists think about recession and was influential in the development of monetarism.
+It also inspired lots of policymakers and guided them to make modern monetary policies.

 Capitalism and Freedom

 His book Capitalism and Freedom, inspired by a series of lectures he gave at Wabash College, brought him national and international attention outside academia.
 It was published in 1962 by the University of Chicago Press and consists of essays that used non-mathematical economic models to explore issues of public policy.
 It sold over 400,000 copies in the first eighteen years and more than half a million since 1962.
 Capitalism and Freedom was translated into eighteen languages.
 Friedman talks about the need to move to a classically liberal society, that free markets would help nations and individuals in the long-run and fix the efficiency problems currently faced by the United States and other major countries of the 1950s and 1960s.
 He goes through the chapters specifying an issue in each respective chapter from the role of government and money supply to social welfare programs to a special chapter on occupational licensure.
 Friedman concludes Capitalism and Freedom with his "classical liberal" stance that government should stay out of matters that do not need it and should only involve itself when absolutely necessary for the survival of its people and the country.
 He recounts how the best of a country's abilities come from its free markets while its failures come from government intervention.